0x3F3F/0x3F3F.github.io/_posts/2017-12-05-RssSiteCrawler.md

 ## Creating A Valid RSS Feed

 The feed created by the tool appeared to be missing **rss** and **channel** tags.
-So, I tried to write (or rather update) the default exporter, to add them in.
+So, I tried to write new exporter, to add them in.
 Here's what I came up with:

 ```python
 from scrapy.exporters import XmlItemExporter